jlant/scientific-computing-group/readme.md

 **How to attend:** Contact [Jeremiah Lant](#contact) to get added to the email list and receive invites to the meetings.
 Anyone is welcome.

-**Recordings:** Each meeting is recorded and made available at a time of your convenience at the [USGS FTP site].
+**Recordings:** Each meeting is recorded and made available at a time of your convenience at the [USGS FTP site](ftp://ftpext.usgs.gov/pub/er/ky/louisville/jglant/scientific-computing-group/recordings/)

 **Software Recommendations:**